oszuidwest/rpi-umpx-decoder/README.md

 - If the `wg0` interface does not appear, enable debugging with `modprobe wireguard && echo module wireguard +p > /sys/kernel/debug/dynamic_debug/control` and use `tail -f /var/log/syslog` to identify any errors.

 ## Optional Heartbeat Monitoring
 Optionally, heartbeat monitoring can be integrated.
 In this configuration, the Pi will execute `wget --spider` on a specified URL every minute to serve as a heartbeat.
-This URL can be any, but testing was conducted with [Uptime Robot](https://uptimerobot.com/?rid=6f699dbd539740).
+This can be any URL, but testing was conducted with [Uptime Robot](https://uptimerobot.com/?rid=6f699dbd539740).
 Note that a paid Uptime Robot account is required for heartbeat monitoring.

 # Opinionated Modifications
 This script introduces several modifications to the default MicroMPX behavior, which we believe enhance the setup: